info201b-au2022/project-mynahshetty11/docs/p01-proposal.md

 This sources gives an overviews on how the world is trying to better water quality services.
 It focuses on regions that are in poverty.

 #4

 Djantchiemo, S., &amp; White, T. (2022, March 25).
 Figure of the week: Access to water, sanitation, and hygiene (WASH) services in sub-Saharan africa.
 Brookings.
 Retrieved October 31, 2022, from https://www.brookings.edu/blog/africa-in-focus/2022/03/25/figure-of-the-week-access-to-water-sanitation-and-hygiene-wash-services-in-sub-saharan-africa/

 #5

-World Health Organization. (n.d.).
-Gho | by category | handwashing with SOAP - data by country.
+GHO | By category | Handwashing with soap - Data by country.
+Whoint.
+Published online 2021.
 World Health Organization.
 Retrieved October 31, 2022, from https://apps.who.int/gho/data/node.main.WSHHYGIENE?lang=en

 #6

-World Health Organization. (n.d.).
-Gho | by category | open defecation - data by country.
+GHO | By category | Open defecation - Data by country.
+Whoint.
+Published online 2021.
 World Health Organization.
 Retrieved October 31, 2022, from https://apps.who.int/gho/data/node.main.WSHOPENDEFECATION?lang=en

 #7

-World Health Organization. (n.d.).
-Gho | by category | number of reported cases - data by country.
+GHO | By category | Number of reported cases - Data by country.
+Whoint.
+Published online 2021.
 World Health Organization.
 Retrieved October 31, 2022, from https://apps.who.int/gho/data/node.main.175?lang=en

 #8

-World Health Organization. (n.d.).
-Gho | by category | rate of deaths by country - diarrhoeal diseases.
+GHO | By category | Rate of deaths by country - Diarrhoeal diseases.
+Whoint.
+Published online 2021.
 World Health Organization.
 Retrieved October 31, 2022, from https://apps.who.int/gho/data/view.main.ghe2002015-CH3?lang=en

 #8
+World Population Review.
 Poverty Rate by Country 2022.
-Poverty rate by country 2022. (n.d.).
+Worldpopulationreview.com.
+Published 2022.
 Retrieved October 31, 2022, from https://worldpopulationreview.com/country-rankings/poverty-rate-by-country

 ### Appendix A: Questions
 1. What should we do if sometimes our datasets don't load through?